Biology

 Why study biology at Thomas More?

-Diverse and specialized curriculum taught by expert faculty.
+A diverse and specialized curriculum is taught by expert faculty.
 Core foundational courses are complemented by specialized upper-level offerings (e.g., animal behavior, aquatic biology, biochemistry, cell biology, molecular genetics).
 Study abroad opportunities taught by professors exist in New Zealand and Scotland.

-Active student organizations — With a large population of students in the department, Thomas More’s biology majors are very active in clubs including, Biological Honors Society, Biology Club, Blue & Green Club, Pre-Health Professionals Society, Marine Biology Club, and more.
+With a large population of students in the department, Thomas More’s biology majors are active in many campus organizations.
+Clubs include: Biological Honors Society, Biology Club, Blue & Green Club, Pre-Health Professionals Society, Marine Biology Club, and more.

-Early assurance program at the University of Kentucky College of Medicine.
-Students completing their sophomore year will be eligible for early conditional acceptance into the University of Kentucky College of Medicine-Northern Kentucky Campus upon graduation from Thomas More.
+Be part of the early assurance program at the University of Kentucky College of Medicine.
+Students completing their sophomore year are eligible for early conditional acceptance into the University of Kentucky College of Medicine-Northern Kentucky Campus, upon graduation from Thomas More.

-Successful alumni.
-From health care (e.g., physicians, pharmacists, physical therapists), to research (e.g., biomedical, microbiology) and education, to the environmental and public service fields (e.g., Peace Corps, aquatic biologists), Thomas More biology alumni are making important contributions in diverse careers around the world.
+Successful alumni make their mark throughout the industry, from health care (e.g., physicians, pharmacists, physical therapists), to research (e.g., biomedical, microbiology) and education, to the environmental and public service fields (e.g., Peace Corps, aquatic biologists).
+Thomas More biology alumni make important contributions in diverse careers around the world.

 Who will I be learning from?

-Thomas More’s faculty are trained in diverse areas of expertise, and this is shared with students through research and teaching excellence.
-Students will gain their biological training – both in breadth and depth – from faculty who are experts in all areas of our curriculum, including biochemistry, immunology, and molecular and population genetics (Cellular and Molecular Biology), in addition to faculty who are highly trained in anatomy and physiology, botany, ichthyology, and microbiology (Organismal Biology), while Thomas More also has faculty experts in marine biology, terrestrial plant ecology, animal behavior, and freshwater biology (Ecological Biology).
+Thomas More’s faculty are trained in diverse areas of expertise and this is shared with students through research and teaching excellence.
+Students gain their biological training – both in breadth and depth – from faculty who are experts in all areas of the curriculum.
+These areas of expertise include biochemistry, immunology, and molecular and population genetics (cellular and molecular biology).
+In addition, there are faculty who are highly trained in anatomy and physiology, botany, ichthyology, and microbiology (organismal biology).
+The University also has faculty experts in marine biology, terrestrial plant ecology, animal behavior, and freshwater biology (ecological biology).

 Professor & Chairperson